 As all eight Justices in Bank Markazi agreed, Klein has stood-and stands today-as a vital bulwark of judicial independence vis-à-vis the political branches.
-And although the majority and the dissent in Bank Markazi disagreed over the scope of the Klein rule, the Court was unanimous that, at a minimum, "Congress could not enact a statute directing that, in 'Smith v.
+And although the majority and the dissent in Bank Markazi disagreed over the precise scope of the Klein rule, the Court was unanimous that, at a minimum, "Congress could not enact a statute directing that, in

-1 This brief has been filed with the written consent of the parties which was timely requested.
+1 The parties have each consented to the filing of this brief.
+Counsel of record for all parties received notice at least 10 days prior to the due date of amici curiae's intention to file this brief.
 Pursuant to Rule 37.6, counsel for amici affirms that no counsel for a party authored this brief in whole or in part, nor did any person or entity, other than amici or their counsel, make a monetary contribution to the preparation or submission of this brief.